Angiogram: What to Expect at Home

 Medicines

-- Do not soak the catheter site in a bath, hot tub, or swimming pool until it is completely healed (no longer a scab).
+• Do not soak the procedure site in a bath, hot tub, or swimming pool until it is completely healed (no longer has a scab).

-- Watch for bleeding from the site.
+• Keep the procedure site clean and watch for bleeding.
 A small amount of blood (up to the size of a quarter) on the bandage can be normal.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.